Japanese mythology AI Videos

 What visual style works best for Japanese mythology videos?

 Three styles consistently land.
 Ukiyo-e woodblock framing with thick ink lines reads as iconic and timeless.
 Sumi-e ink wash works for storm gods, dragons, and mountain spirits.
-Cinematic anime film-still composition lands for action scenes.
+Cinematic Anime film-still composition lands for action scenes.
 Name the style you want directly in the prompt, and Morphic will hold it across the series.